jtannas/js-charting/README.md

 ## To Do / Future Features:
 - Clean up the code for populating bar charts
+- Unit tests...
+So many unit tests to make...
 - Add support for adding bars to existing charts (related to cleaning up the logic)
 - Add an (optional) zero axis line to the bar charts
 - Add support for horizontal lines that match up to the y-axis ticks
 - Add support for clustered bars
+- Add support for chart legends
 - Add more chart types (someday)

+## Acknowledgements
+This was my first javascript project, my first API, my first project using OOP extensively, etc...
+I would've been completely lost if not for all the great online resources available to me.
+I've detailed the most significant ones in the file `learning-resources.yml`.

+Many thanks to Stack Overflow, for all the people who are good at what they do and are willing to share.